 We each plan our future in different ways.
 Some people can make an outright gift; others must plan for later years.
 Whether you are creating a will for the first time or revisiting your estate provisions, we hope you will include the Museum in your philanthropic plans.
 Please contact our Chief Executive Officer to discuss options, 619.398.0308.

 "I don’t have THAT kind of money to leave the Museum in my will."

 This is a common concern.
 The truth is that ANY amount is needed and appreciated!

 There are many ways to include the museum in your will and guarantee the future of our Museum.
-We are here to help guide you through this process or contact your tax advisor.
+We are here to help guide you through this process or contact your tax professional.